Victoralm/medical-appointments-example/Victoralm.MAE.API/Models/Readme.md

     ```gql
       {
-          // Ordereb by name and getting 2 records
+          // Ordered by name and getting 2 records
           // (I just have 5 records by the time I was running the code 😜)
           patients( order: [ { name: ASC }] first: 2) {
               edges {